 URL of music and/or dance samples.
 5-10 minutes in length.For musicians: work sample may include footage/recording of a performance by your gamelan ensemble.

 For dancers: work sample may include footage of your performance in any dance form.

 Participants will reside in centrally located hotels in Ubud.
 Accommodations are double occupancy.
+A single room supplement may be requested with an additional $350.
 Arrangements will be made by the Summer Institute.

 Daily breakfast and lunch is provided by the program.
 Also included are the Welcome Dinner and Farewell Dinner.

 Participants are responsible for making own travel and visa arrangements as well as travel health insurance.
 For those participants who plan to leave Bali immediately after the program ends, please schedule outbound flights for Sunday, August 3rd.